 A fire department will still have to make application for a structure training burn permit using normal and required procedures.
 Requests to conduct burns of flood damaged structures must be filed by the local fire chief with the Nebraska State Fire Marshal’s Office.
 The form “Official Application for Permit to Burn a Building” is attached below.
 Contact the Nebraska State Fire Marshal at (402) 471-2027 for questions on how the form will be used.

-5. File a notification with the NDEQ Air Quality Section – A form must also be filled out and filed with the NDEQ Air Quality Section; The DEQ form “Nebraska Fire Training Demolition Notification” is attached below.
-For questions related to the form, contact the NDEQ Air Quality Compliance Section at (402) 471-2189.
+5. File a notification with the NDEE Air Quality Section – A form must also be filled out and filed with the NDEE Air Quality Section; The DEQ form “Nebraska Fire Training Demolition Notification” is attached below.
+For questions related to the form, contact the NDEE Air Quality Compliance Section at (402) 471-2189.

 Further guidance and forms can be accessed by contacting any of the respective agencies or by contacting the Nebraska Emergency Management Agency at (402) 471-7421.

 - NDEE Waste Management Section - (402) 471-4210